JavaScript is required

 2. Policy statement

-This policy establishes strong guidelines to monitor and limit the use of electronic devices and photography in Early Learning Victoria centres.
-This policy should be read in conjunction with the following Early Learning Victoria policies:
+This policy sets clear rules to monitor and limit the use of electronic devices and photography in Early Learning Victoria centres.
+Read this policy together with:

 • Child safety and wellbeing policy